Gahoo82/flask-devops-project-L1/README.md

 Try add extra spaces in the app.py and then run flake8 command again.
 You should see the errors.

-Remove extra spaces and we will not see the error now.
+Remove extra spaces and we will not see the errors now.

 ![bug-fixes-flake8](images/6-flake8-bugs-fixes.png)